shader-slang/spec/introduction.md

 In cases where a language construct is described in \emph{both} this specification and the Standard Library Reference, the construct has all the capabilities and restrictions defined in either source.
 In cases where the two sources disagree, there is a correctness issue in one or the other.

-\Section{Normative References}{references}

-\begin{TODO}
-This section should list any external documents/specifications/etc. that are necessary in order to correctly interpret the information in this specification.
-\end{TODO}
 ```